salilab/imp/doc/introduction.md

 ### Names ### {#introduction_names}

 - Names in `CamelCase` are class names, for %example IMP::RestraintSet
-- Lower case names with underscores (`_`) in them are functions or methods, for example IMP::Model::update().
+- Lower case names separated with underscores (`_`) in them are functions or methods, for example IMP::Model::update() or IMP::Model::add_particle().
-- Collections of data of a certain class, e.g. `ClassName` are passed using type type `ClassNames`.
-This type is a `list` in Python and a IMP::base::Vector<ClassName> or, more or less,  IMP::base::Vector<ClassName*> in C++.
+- Collections of data of a certain class, e.g. `ClassName` are passed using type `ClassNames`.
+This type is a `list` in Python and a IMP::base::Vector<ClassName> (which is roughly equivalent to std::vector<ClassName*>) in C++.
 - These function names start with a verb, which indicates what the method does.
 Methods starting with
    - `set_` change some stored value
-   - `get_` create or return a \c value object or which return an existing \c object \c class object.
+   - `get_` create or return a \c value object or return an existing IMP::base::Object class object
    - `create_`  create a new IMP::base::Object class object
    - `add_`, `remove_` or `clear_` manipulate the contents of a collection of data
-   - `show_` prints things in a human-readable format
+   - `show_` print things in a human-readable format
-   - `load_` and `save_` or `read_` and `write` move data between files and memory
+   - `load_` and `save_` or `read_` and `write_` move data between files and memory
-   - `link_` creates an connection between something and an IMP::base::Object
+   - `link_` create a connection between something and an IMP::base::Object
-   - `update_` changes the internal state of an IMP::base::Object
+   - `update_` change the internal state of an IMP::base::Object
    - `do_` is a virtual method as part of a \external{http://en.wikipedia.org/wiki/Non-virtual_interface_pattern,non-virtual interface pattern}
-   - `handle_` takes action when an event occurs
+   - `handle_` take action when an event occurs
-   - `validate_` checks the state of data and prints messages and throws exceptions if something is corrupted
+   - `validate_` check the state of data and print messages and throw exceptions if something is corrupted
    - `setup_` and `teardown_` create or destroy some type of invariant (e.g. the constraints for a rigid body)
-   - `apply_` either applies a passed object to each piece of data in some collection or applies the object itself to a particular piece of passed data (yeah, it is a bit ambiguous).
+   - `apply_` either apply a passed object to each piece of data in some collection or apply the object itself to a particular piece of passed data (this is a bit ambiguous)
 - names starting with `IMP_` are preprocessor symbols (C++ only)
 - names don't use abbreviations

 ### Graphs ### {#introduction_graphs}

 Graphs in IMP are represented in C++ using the \external{http://www.boost.org/doc/libs/release/libs/graph, Boost Graph Library}.
-All graphs used in IMP are \external{http://www.boost.org/doc/libs/1_43_0/libs/graph/doc/VertexAndEdgeListGraph.html, VertexAndEdgeListGraphs}, have vertex_name properties, are \external{http://www.boost.org/doc/libs/1_43_0/libs/graph/doc/BidirectionalGraph.html, BidirectionalGraphs} if they are directed.
+All graphs used in IMP are \external{http://www.boost.org/doc/libs/1_43_0/libs/graph/doc/VertexAndEdgeListGraph.html, VertexAndEdgeListGraphs}, have vertex_name properties, and are \external{http://www.boost.org/doc/libs/1_43_0/libs/graph/doc/BidirectionalGraph.html, BidirectionalGraphs} if they are directed.

 The Boost.Graph interface cannot be easily exported to Python so we instead provide a simple wrapper IMP::PythonDirectedGraph.
 There are methods to translate the graphs into various common Python and other formats (e.g. graphviz).